 Step 1: Decide if St. Anthony is the right place for your wedding.
 Your first step is to attend worship if you are not already a part of our church community so that you have a better understanding of our liturgical traditions.

 Step 2: Talk with Debbie Hubbs our parish administrator, for general information and questions regarding the availability of facilities and clergy.

-Step 3: Your next step is to contact Fr.
-Bruce Jackson to set up an in-person meeting.
-He will ask you about your plans, tell you about St. Anthony, review our guidelines surrounding weddings and associated fees and answer your questions.
+Step 3: Your next step is to set up an in-person meeting when you will be asked about your plans and review our guidelines surrounding weddings and associated fees and answer your questions.

 Step 5: Meet for Premarital Counseling.
 While your wedding is very important to us, the health of your relationship after marriage is even more important.
 Once married, couples often need help living into the vows they have taken and need practical skills to help keep their love alive.
 Four sessions of premarital counseling will assist you in identifying your strengths as a couple as well as ways to nurture your marriage so that it can become the fulfilling, lifelong relationship which God intended it to be.